discordplace/discord.place/README.md

 | `DISCORD_BOT_GET_APPROXIMATE_GUILD_COUNT_API_SECRET` | Secret key for getting approximate guild count of a bot. (not required) |

 > [!NOTE]
-> - The `GITHUB_AUTO_DEPLOY_SECRET` is used for auto-deploying the server when a push is made to the `main` branch.
-When this secret is set and you have set up the GitHub webhook, the server will automatically pull the latest changes from the repository and restart the server.
+> - The `GITHUB_AUTO_DEPLOY_SECRET` is used for auto-deploying the server when a new release created in the GitHub repository.
+When this secret is set and you have set up the GitHub webhook, the server will automatically deploy the new release when a new release is created in the repository.
 > - The `GITHUB_AUTO_SYNC_TRANSLATORS_SECRET` is used for syncing the translators roles when a push is made to the `main` branch.
 When this secret is set and you have set up the GitHub webhook, the server will automatically sync the translators roles in the base guild with the ids in the `client/locales/translators.json` file.
 > - You should use 256-bit secret keys for the `BOT_API_KEY_ENCRYPT_SECRET`, `USER_TOKEN_ENCRYPT_SECRET` and `PAYMENTS_CUSTOM_DATA_ENCRYPT_SECRET_KEY` values.
 You can use [this tool](https://asecuritysite.com/encryption/plain) to generate a 256-bit key in hexadecimal format quickly.
 > - For the `MONGO_URL` value, you can use a local MongoDB instance or a cloud-based MongoDB service like MongoDB Atlas.
 Refer to the [MongoDB documentation](https://docs.mongodb.com/manual/reference/connection-string) for more information on constructing the connection URL.